-The Service supports the choice of Alterative 1 as the RP.
-Although there are some minor direct and indirect impacts associated with this alternative, they are greatly reduced from previously studied plans (AWCS) that focused on a longer containment structure.
-More importantly, this alternative incorporates an opening in the Historical Cutoff that will be sized to ensure that little large-scale hydrologic change will occur on the Refuge or other lands.
+The choice of Alterative 1 as the Tentatively Selected Plan is supported by the Service.
+Although there are some direct impacts associated with this alternative, they are greatly reduced from previously studied plans (AWCS) that incorporated a containment structure.
+More importantly, this alternative incorporates an opening in the Historical Cutoff that will sized to ensure that little large-scale hydrologic change will occur on the Refuge or other lands.
 Other drainage features will be designed to address areas that may see change (Owen's Lake and vicinity) due to the construction of the new containment structure.
 By focusing the controlled exchange of floodwater to the new opening in the Historical Cutoff, this alternative should greatly reduce erosion in the Owen's Lake corridor and thus greatly reduce the amount of terrestrial habitat that will be lost in the future.
-It also has the ancillary benefit of reconnecting the limb of Owen's Lake that was severed by the construction of the Melinda Headcut Structure.
+It also has the ancillary benefit of reconnecting the limbs of Owen's Lake that were severed by the construction of the Melinda Headcut Structure.
 We look forward to working with the Corps to complete the TRFS and refine the design of the Historical Cutoff opening and Owen's Lake drainage/fish passage features.
 By working together we hope to present a fully compatible project design to the Refuge for evaluation following completion of this study.